tchabva/RecordShop-Backend/README.md

 ## Architecture Considerations
 - Using the MVC architecture for a separation of concerns.
 - Using the Spring Boot library and framework for dependency injection.
+- Implemented caching, with a scheduled method that will automatically purge expired items.

 ## Future Improvements
 I am looking to continue iterating and adding to this project by providing the capability to: